ntorki/Economic-indicator-dashboard-/README.md

-Euro area economic dashboard
+# euro area economic dashboard

-This project provides a quick dashboard tracking key macroeconomic indicators for the euro area.
-It allows for a rapid visual overview of key indicators relevant for monitoring business cycle conditions and monetary policy considerations.
-Data is sourced from the ECB data portal.
+this project provides a quick dashboard tracking key macroeconomic indicators for the euro area. it allows for a rapid visual overview of key indicators relevant for monitoring business cycle conditions and monetary policy considerations. data is sourced from the ecb data portal.

-- Indicators Included
+## indicators included
-Real GDP (Euro Area, quarterly)
+- real gdp (euro area, quarterly)
-Unemployment Rate (monthly)
+- unemployment rate (monthly)
-Harmonised Index of Consumer Prices (HICP, monthly)
+- harmonised index of consumer prices (hicp, monthly)

-- Tools Used
+## tools used
-Python
+- python
-pandas
+- pandas
-matplotlib
+- matplotlib

--Sample Output
+## sample output
-See charts in the notebook: "dashboard_euro.ipynb"
+see charts in the notebook: `dashboard_euro.ipynb`

 ---

-Created by Nouhayla Torki, with the aim of exploring macroeconomic communication through open tools.
+created by Nouhayla Torki, with the aim of exploring macroeconomic communication through open tools.
-Last updated: 2025-05-03
+last updated: 2025-05-03